Why Choose a Wood Floor?

 - Never wax a urethane floor!

-- Place protector pads under the legs of all furniture to prevent scratching and scuffing.
+- Place felt pads under the legs of all furniture to prevent scratching and scuffing.

 - Avoid walking on your wood floors with cleats, sports shoes and high heels.